-Thermal shock is what can happen when a hot pot or pan is hit with something cold, such as water.
+Thermal shock is what can happen when a hot pan is hit with something cold, such as water.
 This shock can also happen in the reverse for instance when you have an icy cold glass and insert it into hot water.

 Avoid cooking over high heat or boiling liquids inside an enameled cast-iron pot without liquid (such as pasta).
 Damage can be caused due to extreme heat meeting cold substances.

 Great tip: Avoid the risk of overheating or burning your food in an empty pan by preheating it on low heat for 5 minutes before adding any ingredients that can get too hot quickly (such as butter).

 The most important thing to remember when cooking with any cast iron cookware is to never use metal utensils on the surface.
 Metal utensils can scratch and damage the enamel, which will ruin your pan and release hazardous chemicals into the food.

 Wooden or plastic utensils, like nylon spatulas and silicone scrapers, are safe to use on cast-iron cookware.

 Wooden or plastic utensils, like nylon spatulas and silicone scrapers, are safe to use on cast-iron enameled cookware.

 Wait Until Your Pan Has Cooled Before Washing It

 The worst thing you can do when your pan starts to cool down is put it in cold water.
 Even if the Le Creuset enamelware itself was designed to be durable, heat shock may still cause cracks or loss of that surface coating.